damianhakert/damianhakert.github.io/README.md

 # Development

-Serve a local build on http://localhost:4000 using `jekyll serve`.
+Serve a local build on http://localhost:4000 using `bundle exec jekyll serve`.
+After each change you have to restart.

 # Deploying